-10. You’ll need to watch where you step
+10. You’ll need to watch where you step.

 When you first start living in San Francisco, you might notice the abundance of dogs.
-In fact, there are more dogs than kids living here.
+In fact, there are likely more dogs than kids living here.
 And what does that mean?
 Poop!
-While most dog owners are pretty good about picking up after their pooches, you’ll still run into smears of dog poop on a lot of street corners.
+While most dog owners are pretty good about picking up after their pooches, you’ll still run into smears of dog droppings on a lot of street corners.
 And some people don’t pick up after their dogs at all.
 The city even has a “poop patrol” to try to deal with the problem.

-11. San Francisco is the smallest big city there is
+11. San Francisco is the smallest big city there is.

 Even though San Francisco might look big, with its towering downtown buildings and epic bridges, it really can feel like a small town.